• Skip to primary navigation

 How to make scalloped potatoes

-1. Make the cheese sauce: Melt the butter in a saucepan set over medium heat.
+1. Make the cream sauce: Melt the butter in a saucepan set over medium heat.
 Whisk in the flour then cook for a minute or two until lightly golden.
 Slowly whisk in the cream and milk until the sauce is smooth.
 Add the nutmeg, cayenne, salt and pepper then reduce the heat and cook, stirring regularly, until the sauce is silky and thick.
 Remove from the heat and stir in the grated cheese.

 Can you make scalloped potatoes ahead of time?